 Why doesn’t the Lord listen to our prayer?
-The reasons are as following:
+We have provided a few reasons for reference.

-Reason 1: We don’tto the Lord with our true heart but treat Him as a fool and deceive Him.
+1. Do we pray to the Lord with our true heart or treat Him as a fool and deceive Him?

-This is the most important reason.
 At the beginning of the Age of Law, there was the work of the Holy Spirit in the temple.
 Anyone who sinned would get the discipline of the Holy Spirit; and when the priests who served God violated the law, they would be burned by the fire from heaven.
 Thus people at that time feared God and had a heart that revered God.
-Yet when it came to the later period of the Age of Law and thebegan to do His work, the Jewish people at that time exchanged money and sold oxen, sheep and doves within the temple.
+Yet when it came to the later period of the Age of Law and the Lord Jesus began to do His work, the Jewish people at that time exchanged money and sold oxen, sheep and doves within the temple.
 They changed the temple into a den of thieves but didn’t receive the discipline of the Holy Spirit.
 At that time, the Holy Spirit had left the temple and the Lord Jesus began to do His work.
 So even if people kept the laws in the temple or prayed in the name of Jehovah God, they couldn’t gain the work of the Holy Spirit.
 The temple once used to serve Jehovah God completely became a religious venue.

-Let’s have a look at our church, is there any difference between the situation of our church and that in the latter days of the Age of Law?
-From the outside, although we persist in gathering and praying more often for the revival of the church, our sermons have no new light and believers can’t get true supply; though we read theand pray every day, we only know the letters without understanding the spirit of the Lord’s words; we perceive the withering and dark of the spirit and can’t feel the presence of the Holy Spirit.
+Let’s have a look at our church, is the situation of our church the same with that in the latter days of the Age of Law?
+From the outside, although we persist in gathering and praying more often for the revival of the church, our sermons have no new light and believers can’t get true supply; though we read the Bible and pray every day, we only know the letters without understanding the spirit of the Lord’s words; we perceive the withering and dark of the spirit and can’t feel the presence of the Holy Spirit.
 What’s more, we cling to eating, drinking, pleasures, and status and power.
 Co-workers struggle and fight against each other, committing sins continuously without receiving the discipline of the Holy Spirit.
 When we are overcome by transgressions, we do not feel indebted to God, just like unbelievers. … It is obvious that there isn’t the work of the Holy Spirit in our church.